ColumPaget/cxine/README.md

 <               prev item in playlist
 >               next item in playlist
 1,2,3...        seek to n*10 percent (so 5 seeks to 50% of stream)

+The '+' and '-' keys represent a departure from mplayer.
+On the keypad they work as expected, with the 'shift' modifier alowing change of audio compression.
+However, on UK keyboards you have to press shift to get '+' on the non-keypad part of the keyboard.
+This creates confusion.
+Hence on the normal keyboard '=' and '-' change volume up and down, and their shifted versions '_' and '+' alter audio compression.

 The following keys on 'internet' or 'media' keyboards are supported
 <play>